deboranav/MariaMaria-HTML-CSS/README.md

 PS.:
 * The colors were chosen by my friend.

-## This is how the home page look like:
+## This is how the home page looks like:

 <img scr="imagens/home.jpg">